 Mobile is disrupting the way we browse a store’s showroom.
 Over a third of users report consulting mobile devices in-store to compare retailers and one out of five go mobile in the store to view products on the store’s website.
 More importantly for retailers, mobile shoppers were prepared to spend 27 percent more on holiday gifts than non-smartphone owners.

 The mobile movement isn’t just for traditional retailers.
 By integrating mobile into insurance claims processing, the process has become 30% more efficient.
 Looking ahead to 2015, over 80 percent of insurers plan to be using mobile technologies in claims, customer service and field sales.

-On a lighter side Recession & Depression are not synonyms as use of them are way apart like if you don’t make money in the business that’s the recession and for some, if their neighbour makes money from same business thats depression.
+On a lighter side Recession & Depression are not synonyms as use of them are way apart like if you don’t make money in the business that’s the recession and for some, if their neighbour makes money from same business that’s depression.
 Banks lost out on revenue from mobile transactions as MMS became increasingly popular.

 Major success factors of MMS being the flexibility to transact at any time, anywhere and with access to make payments to utility bill companies, airtime sellers and merchants.
 To maintain relevance, banks started working on technology-based payment solutions in collaboration with card companies and opened their doors to all customers and services.